Boil water notice issued for some businesses near North Hills Street in Meridian

 Public Works Director Hugh Smith said a contractor installing a fiber cable hit an 8-inch water main Thursday near the intersection of North Park Drive and North Hills Street.

-He said the city notified affected businesses on Thurday and residences were not impacted.
+He said the city notified affected businesses on Thursday and residences were not impacted.

 Businesses have restricted access to water from faucets and some have temporarily closed, the news release said.